rook/rook/design/ceph/multus-network.md

 A previous version of the CSI proposal had the holder Pods creating "setup" and "teardown" Kubernetes Jobs for migrating/un-migrating the multus networks.
 This design was rejected since new Jobs wouldn't be able to be created if the Kubernetes namespace were in "Terminating" state.

+**Supported configurations:**
+- multus with "macvlan" plugin and "whereabouts" for IPAM
+- a single CephCluster
+- Kubernets is using the Cri-O runtime

+If your setup does not meet the supported configurations, do not set `ROOK_CSI_MULTUS_USE_HOLDER_MOVER_PATTERN=true`

 ## Accepted proposal